auth0/auth0-deploy-cli/examples/yaml/README.md

-# Auth0 Deploy CLI via Directory Structure
+# Auth0 Deploy CLI using YAML

 This README will document how to use the YAML Option of the Auth0-deploy-cli tool.
 Please refer to the [README.md](README.md) for more information on the Auth0 Deploy CLI.